Your Child's Checkup: 2 Months

 2. Ask questions, address concerns, and offer advice about how your baby is:

 Feeding.
-Your baby might be going longer between feedings now.
-Feeding should still be on demand (when your baby is hungry), but you may notice a predictable schedule developing.
-Keep in mind that your baby may have periods when he or she wants to eat more.
-Most babies this age will breastfeed about eight times in a 24-hour period or drink about 26–28 ounces (780–840 ml) of formula a day.
+Your baby might be going longer between feedings now, but will still have times when he or she wants to eat more.
+Most babies this age breastfeed about eight times in a 24-hour period or drink about 26–28 ounces (780–840 ml) of formula a day.

 Peeing and pooping.
 Babies should have several wet diapers a day and tend to have fewer poopy diapers.
 Breastfed babies' stools should be soft and may be slightly runny.
 Formula-fed babies' stools tend to be a little firmer, but should not be hard.

 Sleeping.
 Your baby will probably begin to stay awake for longer periods and be more alert during the day, sleeping more at night.
-Waking up at night to feed is normal.
+Breastfed babies may have a 4- to 5-hour stretch at night, and formula fed babies may go 5 to 6 hours between feedings.
+Waking up at night to be fed is normal.

 Developing.
 By 2 months, it's common for many babies to: